Code-Institute-Submissions/data-centric-project-1/README.md

 - [Flask](http://flask.pocoo.org/)
     - **Flask** is a microframework for Python.
 - [MongoDB](https://www.mongodb.com/)
-    - **MongoDB** is a NoSQL Database which uses documents to store data.
+    - **MongoDB** is a database which stores data in flexible, JSON-like documents
 - [Bootstrap](http://getbootstrap.com/)
     - **Bootstrap** is used to give a responsive layout.
 - [JQuery](https://jquery.com)